appforeach/framework-dotnet/readme.md

 }
 ```

-Such component can now be now easily exposed as an endpoint, for example as a regular ASP.NET Web API method.
+Such component can now be exposed as an endpoint, for example as a regular ASP.NET Web API method.

 ```C#
 public class InvoiceController : WebApiController